-There are about 67 countries and regions that have visa exemption privileges - countries like the United States, New Zealand, Canada, United Kingdom, etc., get a visa waiver to enter Japan.
+There are about 67 countries and regions that have visa exemption privileges to Japan - countries like the United States, New Zealand, Canada, United Kingdom, etc. get a visa waiver to enter Japan.
 That means, with a valid passport and proof of return ticket, the citizens of these visa-free countries would be allowed to enter Japan for a period of time - usually ranging from days to months.
-Unfortunately, for countries like Nigeria, your passport is not enough to gain you entry into Japan.
-While it is true that you need a Japanese visa to enter Japan, getting a Japan visa won't be a big deal if you can provide all the requirements and follow the steps highlighted in this article.
+Unfortunately, for countries like Nigeria, your passport is not enough to get you entry into Japan.
+While it is true that you need a Japanese visa to enter Japan, getting a Japan visa won't be a big deal if you can provide all the necessary requirements and follow the steps highlighted in this article.

 What is Japan visa - business, tourist, student or visit visa?